1666sApple/Bangla-NER/README.md

 ```

 #### Configuration

 Configuration settings are defined in model/config.py.
 You can adjust settings such as maximum sequence length, batch sizes, and model paths here.

 #### Model Weights

-Ensure that the model weights file (ner_pos_model_xlm_roberta.pt) is located in the app/models-weight/ directory.
+Ensure that the model weights file `(ner_pos_model.pt)` is located in the `app/models-weight/` directory.

 #### License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is not licensed under any institutional licenses.

 #### Acknowledgements

 XLM-RoBERTa: A transformer-based model for multilingual text.
+[Link](https://huggingface.co/docs/transformers/model_doc/xlm-roberta)
 FastAPI: A modern, fast web framework for building APIs with Python.
+[Link](https://fastapi.tiangolo.com/)

+#### Contact

+For questions or feedback, please contact [1666sApple](https://github.com/1666sApple).

+#### Contributing

+Contributions are welcome!
+Please follow the standard GitHub workflow.